• Skip to primary navigation

 Most every brownie recipe you'll come across all have the same basic ingredients, but a few are key to achieving the desired texture:

-• Butter or oil: I prefer to bake with butter, melting it with the chocolate.
+• Fat: I prefer to bake with butter, melting it with the chocolate.
 The water in the butter will help dissolve the sugars, which in turn contributes to a shiny crust on top.
 Butter also provides more flavour.

 • Chocolate, preferably semi-sweet or bittersweet chocolate with at least 70 % cocoa solids.
-If you use chocolate chips, these have a lot of sugar and you will need to adjust this recipe
+If you use chocolate chips, these have a lot of sugar and you may need to adjust this recipe

-• Sugar (granulated and/or brown sugar): choose granulated sugar if you like to have that shiny paper-thin flaky crust on top of brownies and use more sugar to make sure it forms
+• Sugar (granulated and/or brown sugar): choose granulated sugar if you like to have that shiny paper-thin flaky crust on top of brownies and use more sugar to make sure it forms.
+Superfine sugar dissolves even faster and will help you achieve a shiny top

-• Cocoa powder is there to give the brownies a deeper chocolate flavour that dark chocolate alone can't.
+• Cocoa powder—use Dutch-processed cocoa powder to give the brownies a deeper chocolate flavour that dark chocolate alone can't

 • Leavening agents: classic brownies don't have leavening agents, but like with cookies, you can add just a little baking powder so that the brownies rise taller yielding a slightly less dense, more open texture.